 Sure, you probably meet with your manager all the time.
 But what if you scheduled a specific timeslot to talk about your career and your plans to develop?
 Your manager is perfectly placed to be able to assist you with your development plans and might even have some ideas that you haven't thought of.
 Go on, book some time in their calendar now!

 12. Define Your PPV

 Yep, that is short for Purpose, Vision and Values.
-You have probably heard me talk about this in the past and you may even know that I have an almost-finished book written on the subject.
-In the meantime though, if you want to get started I highly recommend Naomi Arnold's free 10 Day My Shining Uniqueness Program.
-I was fortunate enough to be one of the testers for this program and I absolutely loved it!
+You have probably heard me talk about this in the past and you may even know that I have written a short ebook on the subject.
+Click here to get access to the ebook and start deep diving into defining your purpose, vision and values today!

 13. Create a Career Plan